They were now free, so it seemed until they saw the Egyptian soldiers coming towards them. How were they going to get out of this?

 Elisha told the two kings in 2 Kings 3 to dig ditches, they had to do this before they saw any water.
 It could be that you need to dig your ditches right now.

-It is easy to lose patience and take matters in your own hands, especially in times when the answer to your prayer seems to be taking longer.
+It is easy to lose patience and take matters into your own hands, especially in times when the answer to your prayer seems to be taking longer.
 But understand that God’s timing and our own timing are different.

 Our heavenly Father is never late he makes everything beautiful in its time if only we remain patient.